Uppland

+It has Sweden's oldest town, Sigtuna, thought to have been established around AD 980 and Uppsala University, Sweden's oldest university.

 Administration

 The traditional provinces of Sweden serve no administrative or political purposes, but are historical and cultural entities.
 The corresponding administrative county, or län, is Uppsala County, which occupies the larger part of the territory.
 The bulk of the population, however, is within Stockholm County.
-Minor parts of the province are also in Västmanland, Gävleborg and Södermanland Counties.
+Minor parts of the province are also in Västmanland, Gävleborg, and Södermanland Counties.

 Heraldry

 Uppland's arms were granted in 1560, distinctive in its depiction of a globus cruciger.
 Historically, Uppland ranked as a duchy and the coat of arms is represented with a ducal coronet, blazoned thus: "Gules, a Royal Orb Or gemmed of the field and Azure with the cross bottoned Argent."
 Despite the fact that the Uppsala County has a different name and a smaller territory, it was granted the same coat of arms in 1940.

 Geography

 Uppland was historically divided into chartered cities and districts.
 Within Roslagen they were called skeppslag (which roughly means "ship district"), and in the rest of the province hundreds.
 The abovementioned districts and cities have no administrative function today.

+On the small uninhabited island of Märket in the Baltic, Uppland has a very short and unusually shaped land border with Åland, an autonomous province of Finland.